changesets/changesets/docs/command-line-options.md

   instead of being prompted to choose it.
   Level can be one of: `major`, `minor`, `patch`, `none`, and only one version may be specified.

-- `--message` - Specify the content of the changeset instead of being prompted to write it.
+- `--summary` - Specify the content of the changeset instead of being prompted to write it.
 ## version

 ```